ArielMobileLab/Physiological-sensors/Brain Space/Readme.md

 #   Brain Space Real-time EEG Data Server

-This Python script sets up a real-time EEG data server that receives and sends EEG data over UDP (User Datagram Protocol).
+This Python script sets up a real-time EEG data server that receives EEG data From Brain Space interface and sends EEG data over UDP (User Datagram Protocol) to Moblie lab Interface.
 It continuously monitors a specified data folder for new EEG files and streams the data to connected clients.

 ## Features